Ramonjrtan/mobile-pos-linebuster-qa/README.md

 # Mobile POS Pre-Scanning QA Portfolio

-Senior-level QA portfolio for a sanitized mobile POS pre-scanning solution.
+Senior-level QA portfolio for a mobile POS pre-scanning solution.

 ## Disclaimer
 This repository is a fully sanitized and generalized simulation based on common retail and transaction system patterns.